Ndjili River: City water supply

 The Ndjili provides the main supply of water to Kinshasa, but tends to be polluted with human waste.

 Kinshasa had two water treatment stations before independence, one on the Lukunga River and one at Ngaliema bay on the Congo River.
 By 1985, they were both extremely dilapidated.
-A new station was built on the Ndikili at Kingbabwe in the Limete commune in two phases, one funded by Belgium in 1971 and the second by Germany in 1982.
+A new station was built on the Ndikili at Kingbabwe in the Limete commune in two phases, one funded by the Belgian government, in 1971, and the second by the German government, in 1982.

-The French agreed to finance a second station on the Ndjili, but suspended aid to Mobutu in October 1991.
+The French agreed to finance a second station on the Ndjili, but suspended aid to President Mobutu, in October 1991.

-A third Ndjili station funded by the Japanese was also cancelled due to the September 1991 lootings.
+A third Ndjili station, funded by the Japanese government, was also cancelled due to the September 1991 lootings.
 The result was a failure to meet even minimum water supply needs.

 The river catchment has sandy soils and steep topography, as with other rivers that supply the city.
 With clearing of the forests, there has been growing soil erosion, leading to sediment pollution.
 When turbidity levels rise above the 1,000 NTU limit, which has often been reported in the Ndjili and Lukaya rivers during the rainy season, water purification plants have to stop their operations.

 Imported chemical coagulants and imported lime are needed to keep the plants in operation.

-On a positive note, after a four-year 51 million euro project financed by the World Bank, in 2009 the Ndjili plant doubled its capacity to 330000 m3 daily, providing nearly 65% of Kinshasa's water supply.
+On a positive note, after a four-year, 51 million euro project, financed by the World Bank, in 2009, the Ndjili plant doubled its capacity to 330000 m3 daily.
+The plant can now provide nearly 65% of Kinshasa's water supply.